aip-dev/site-generator/README.md

 There are some additional advantages that we unlock with a custom generator:

-- We can override segments of AIPs using template extensions in new files rather than modifying existing files.
+- We can override segments of AEPs using template extensions in new files rather than modifying existing files.
-- We can provide useful abstractions for common deviations between companies (e.g. case systems) that minimize the need to fork AIPs.
+- We can provide useful abstractions for common deviations between companies (e.g. case systems) that minimize the need to fork AEPs.
 - We can customize the Markdown parsing where necessary (tabs, hotlinking, etc.).